teamODS/Nov2015/README.md

-# Nov2015
+# OPEN DATA FOR SCOTLAND Nov2015
-A home page for the 6th - 7th November 2015 Open Data Event in Edinburgh

-Tickets and the outline agenda can be found [here](https://www.eventbrite.com/e/open-data-for-scotland-learn-experiment-create-tickets-18500667996?aff=erelexpcat)

-We'll add a wiki on the right.
+This is GitHub for the Open Data for Scotland Event on the 6th - 7th November 2015 in Edinburgh.
+We will use this space to track suggested themes and challenges and also store data associated with the event.
+Please see the wiki on the right to suggest your challenges.

+You can find out more information about the event [here](https://opendataforscotland.wordpress.com/).
+We are sold out but you can still register for our waitlist [here](https://www.eventbrite.com/e/open-data-for-scotland-learn-experiment-create-tickets-18500667996)